In people’s quest toward a fresher, less-processed diet, the trend has gone to the dogs — literally.

 As the name implies, fresh dog food is made “fresh” for your pooch, usually within a week of his dinnertime.

-The idea is, the less processed, the better.
+The basic idea of fresh foods is, the less processed your dog’s dinner is, the better.

 What Are the Advantages and Disadvantages of Fresh Dog Foods?